turingschool/career-development-curriculum/module_two/m2_repeat_plan.md

 3. What requirements will you complete this module (Note: If you did not meet all requirements at the end of last module, you will need to fulfill them this module)?

 4. What additional options do you want to take on this module to further your professional development?
+Are there any options in these key areas that you'd like to take on that weren't listed?

 5. How will you know at the end of this module that you have successfully completed your professional development goals?